Anne Lister: Travel

 She again visited France and Switzerland in 1834, this time for her honeymoon with Ann Walker.
-Returning with Walker in 1838, she headed south to the Pyrenees and completed the first "official" ascent of the Vignemale (10,820 ft), the highest peak in the French Pyrenees.
+Returning with Walker in 1838, she headed south to the Pyrenees and completed the first tourist ascent of the Vignemale, (Note: The first ascension probably took place in 1792 and the first official ascension was attributed to Henri Cazaux in 1837, who Lister hired as her guide.) the highest peak in the French Pyrenees (10,820 ft).
 This required a ten-hour hike to reach the top and another seven hours to descend.

 Lister's final and most extensive trip began in June 1839, when she left Shibden Hall accompanied by Walker and two servants; they travelled in their own carriage through France, Denmark, Sweden, Norway and Russia, arriving in St Petersburg in September and Moscow in October.
 With a reluctant Walker in tow, she left Moscow in February 1840 in a new Russian carriage and with very warm clothing.
 They travelled south, along the frozen Volga river, to the Caucasus.
 Few people from Western Europe had visited this area, let alone West European women, in part because of unrest amongst the local population against the Tsarist regime.
 At times they needed a military escort, and the two women were a source of great curiosity to the people they visited.
 As Lister noted in her diary, "The people coming in to look at us as if we were some strange animals such as they had not seen the like before."